CLIP4: Importance in various cancers

 CLIP4 activity is correlated with the spread of renal cell carcinomas (RCCs) within the host and could therefore be a potential biomarker for RCC metastasis in cancer patients.
 Additionally, measurement of promotor methylation levels of CLIP4 using a Global Methylation DNA Index reveals that higher methylation of CLIP4 is associated with an increase in severity of gastritis to possibly gastric cancer.
 This indicates that CLIP4 could be used for early detection of gastric cancer.
 A similar finding was also documented for prostate cancer, in which CLIP4 was found to be hypermethylated in patients with prostate cancer.

 Importance in other diseases

 The presence of CLIP4 was found to be highly increased in samples with predicted severe fibrosis as a result of Chronic Hepatitis C virus (HCV).
-Additionally, the presence of CLIP4 as a novel self-antigen in Systmic Lupus Arythematosus points to it having a potential role in the disease mechanism.
+Additionally, the presence of CLIP4 as a novel self-antigen in Systemic Lupus Arythematosus points to it having a potential role in the disease mechanism.